whotookzakum/bapharia.com/src/routes/(static)/guides/equipment/+page.md

 ### Mount Imagine
 Mount Imagine are rideable creatures useful in traversing the open world.

-Mounts consume energy to travel at a fast pace.
-During the CBT, a mount would constantly consume energy while active.
-Mount energy would not passively recover.
-Once energy reached 0, the mount could not be used until its energy was recharged by visiting Asterleeds.
+Mounts have a standard running speed which is faster than running on foot.
+They also have a faster sprinting speed which consumes the Dash Gauge.
+The gauge will recover while not dashing.

 <StickyNote type="note">
-    The mount system is being reworked.
-There will be a medium speed (faster than running) and a fast speed (consumes energy).
-There may be other ways to recharge energy as well.
+    Mount animations will not disrupt your movement.
+You can mount, dismount, and attack in one fluid motion without pausing!
 </StickyNote>

-The only mount imagine available in past playtests was the Land Fox, obtainable at Lv 8 from Studz's side quest in Minsterhorn.
+The only mount imagine available in CBT was the Land Fox, obtainable at Lv 8 from Studz's side quest in Minsterhorn.